npnothard/npnothard/README.md

 ## ⚽ Miscellaneous
 I have a wide range of hobbies, spanning from sports to arts.
-I am particularly passionate about soccer: I served as the captain of the soccer team at the School of Physics, HUST, and was fortunate to play alongside passionate and cohesive teammates.
+I am particularly passionate about soccer: I served as the captain of the soccer team at the School of Physics, HUST, and was fortunate to play alongside a group of passionate and cohesive teammates.
 Together, we won a championship in 2019 and secured two runner-up finishes in 2021 and 2022—the only season we didn’t finish in the top two was due to the pandemic.

 Beyond sports, I have a deep interest in music, especially Soviet Army songs, Russian, Ukrainian, and Polish folk music, as well as Cossack-style tunes.